Section 780: pipes and pipelines

 3. Responsible Teams

-All rateable pipelines will be valued by the pipeline valuer working within the National Specialists Unit Industrial and Crown team.
+All rateable pipelines will be valued by the pipeline valuer working within the National Valuation Unit Industrial and Crown team.

-Since the Local Government and Rating Act 1997 introduced the rateability of Crown property, Crown pipelines are also the responsibility of the NSU Pipeline Valuer.
+Since the Local Government and Rating Act 1997 introduced the rateability of Crown property, Crown pipelines are also the responsibility of the NVU Pipeline Valuer.

 There is however one exception to the above: